mavryk-network/mavryk-protocol/docs/nairobi/rpc.rst

     <button class="tablinks" onclick="showTab(this, 'GET_..--block_id--context--delegates--pkh--frozen_depositsoutput.bin', 'GET_..--block_id--context--delegates--pkh--frozen_deposits')">Binary output</button>
     </div><div id="GET_..--block_id--context--delegates--pkh--frozen_depositsdescr" class="GET_..--block_id--context--delegates--pkh--frozen_deposits tabcontent">
             <p>
-            Returns the initial amount (that is, at the beginning of a cycle) of the frozen deposits (in mutez).
+            Returns the initial amount (that is, at the beginning of a cycle) of the frozen deposits (in mumav).
 This amount is the same as the current amount of the frozen deposits, unless the delegate has been punished.</p>
             </div>
   <div id="GET_..--block_id--context--delegates--pkh--frozen_depositsoutput.json" class="GET_..--block_id--context--delegates--pkh--frozen_deposits tabcontent">
     <pre>